-A cable bridge crossing will use up to four support columns (pile caps) located within the waterway to support the truss system which will hold the cables above the water.
+Within the crossed waterway there are planned to be up to five bent caps consisting of approximately twenty-three piles.
 These supports may be installed by hammer or other installation methods, up to 100 ft (30 m) below the seabed, with final design subject to geotechnical investigation.
-These supports will include up to three 1.5-ft (0.5-m)-diameter steel pipe piles per pile cap, for a total of 12 steel pipe piles within the waterway.
-The cable bridge will be constructed from a prefabricated steel truss system assembled offsite and set in place and the structure will measure up to 25 ft (7.6 m) wide and 8 ft (2.4 m) tall and span a length of approximately 300 ft (91 m).
+The cable bridge superstructure will be constructed from a prefabricated steel truss system assembled offsite and set in place and the superstructure will measure up to 25 ft (7.6 m) wide and 10 ft (3.05 m) tall and span a length of approximately 200 ft (64 m).
+The cable tray transition areas will measure up to 15 ft (2.13 m) wide and each span approximately 50 ft (15.3 m).
 The crossing will be located adjacent to the existing LIRR railway bridge.
-The structure is anticipated to have a total height of up to 15 ft (4.6 m) above MSL, with a maximum total height of 30 ft (9.1 m).
+The bridge superstructure is anticipated to have a low chord elevation up to 16.0 ft NAVD88, with a maximum total height of 30 ft (9.1 m) NAVD88.
 The Applicant is also further evaluating whether it is practicable to design the cable bridge without footings.

-Since the north and south sides of the crossing comprise an existing parking lot and a tank farm, respectively, impacts to wetlands and natural habitats on either side of the crossing are avoided.
+Since the north and south sides of the crossing comprise an existing parking lot and a tank farm, respectively, impacts to wetlands and natural habitats on either side of the crossing are minimized.
 The above ground cable bridge presents the best solution to span the waterway and avoid trenching or drilling through the existing bulkheads and potentially contaminated soils/groundwater that may exist to the north and south of the crossing.
 As such, the Applicant selected the aboveground cable bridge solution as the practicable alternative that minimizes environmental impacts.

-3.9.4 Cable Voltage Alternatives
+3.10.4 Cable Voltage Alternatives